 Under the terms of the Merger Agreement, immediately prior to the effective time of the Merger, each outstanding share of Private CalciMedica capital stock (after giving effect to the automatic conversion of all shares of Private CalciMedica preferred stock into shares of Private CalciMedica common stock, the automatic exercise of certain Private CalciMedica warrants to purchase shares of Private CalciMedica common stock in accordance with their terms (the "Private CalciMedica warrant exercises"), the conversion of Private CalciMedica convertible promissory notes into Private CalciMedica common stock and the closing of the 2023 Private Placement (as defined and discussed in Note 7 - Convertible Preferred Stock, Common Stock, and Stockholders' Deficit)), was converted into the right to receive 0.0288 shares of Graybug common stock, which resulted in the issuance by Graybug of an aggregate of 3,946,540 shares of Graybug common stock to the stockholders of Private CalciMedica in a transaction exempt from registration under the Securities Act of 1933, as amended (the "Securities Act"), in reliance on Section 4(a)(2) of the Securities Act and the rules promulgated thereunder.
-In addition, Graybug assumed the Private CalciMedica 2006 Stock Plan (See Note 8 - Stock-Based Compensation), and each outstanding and unexercised option to purchase Private CalciMedica common stock and each outstanding and unexercised warrant to purchase Private CalciMedica common stock (excluding the warrants which were automatically exercised pursuant to the Private CalciMedica warrant exercises) became options and warrants, respectively, to purchase shares of Graybug common stock.
+In addition, Graybug assumed the Private CalciMedica 2006 Stock Plan (See Note 8 - Stock-Based Compensation), and each outstanding and unexercised option to purchase Private CalciMedica common stock and each outstanding and unexercised warrant to purchase Private CalciMedica common stock.
 Immediately following the consummation of the Merger prior Private CalciMedica and Graybug stockholders collectively own approximately 72% and 28% of the Company, respectively, on a fully diluted basis.

 As part of the reverse recapitalization, Private CalciMedica received \$29.4 million of cash, cash equivalents and short-term investments, net of transaction costs.
 Private CalciMedica also obtained prepaid and other current assets of approximately \$2.1 million and assumed payables and accrued expenses of approximately \$2.3 million.
 Private CalciMedica also incurred transaction costs of approximately \$4.6 million, which is recorded as a reduction to additional paid-in capital in the accompanying condensed consolidated statement of convertible preferred stock and stockholders' equity (deficit).
-The Company also recorded one-time charges of \$10.5 million for the acceleration of the Graybug stock awards and \$5.7 million in severance charges that are recorded in the condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2023.
+The Company also recorded one-time charges of \$10.5 million for the acceleration of the Graybug stock awards and \$5.7 million in severance charges that are recorded in the condensed consolidated statements of operations and comprehensive loss for the six months ended June 30, 2023.